Peugeot takes writedown, gets GM's backing for Dongfeng deal

-NEW DELHI India's finance minister Arun Jaitley paved the way for landmark tax reforms on Monday, introducing four bills on the goods and services tax (GST) in the lower house of parliament.

-PARIS/LONDON PSA Peugeot Citroen said on Thursday it took a 1.1 billion euro writedown at its ailing overseas operations and is pursuing a tie-up with China's Dongfeng Motor Group that would give the French carmaker the time and cash to pull out of its downward spiral.
+PARIS/LONDON PSA Peugeot Citroen (PEUP.PA) said on Thursday it took a 1.1 billion euro ($1.52 billion) writedown at its ailing overseas operations and is pursuing a tie-up with China's Dongfeng Motor Group that would give the French carmaker the time and cash to pull out of its downward spiral.

 Separately, U.S. alliance partner General Motors Co (GM.N) announced the sale of its 7-percent Peugeot stake and said it would not stand in the way of a deal with Dongfeng (0489.HK), insisting that industrial cooperation with Peugeot remains strong.